-My first impressions came during my taxi ride from the bus station to Travelers Home Hostel near the tourist district.
-Along the way, I observed what seemed like normal workaday city life as well as a curious mix of modern architecture and drab communist-era buildings…
+My first impressions came during my taxi ride from the bus station to my hostel near the tourist district.
+Along the way, I observed what seemed like normal workaday city life as well as a curious mix of modern architecture and drab communist-era buildings.

 This tram in particular felt like a living relic from the time of Marshal Tito.